cozmemis/Group18-Final-Report/README.md

 ### Supervised Learning

 Initially, we utilized all available features for our supervised learning projects, including 'Age_Group', 'Gender', 'Race', 'Type_Of_Admission', 'Diagnosis_Description', 'Procedure_Description', 'APR_DRG_Description', 'APR_MDC_Description', 'APR_Severity_Of_Illness_Description', 'APR_Risk_Of_Mortality', 'APR_Medical_Surgical_Description', 'Payment_Typology_1', and 'Is_Emergency_Department_Indicator'.
-We considered using Backward Feature Selection (BFS) if leveraging the full feature set proved ineffective.
+We considered using Backward Feature Elimination (BFE) if leveraging the full feature set proved ineffective.

 Given that our target variable is numerical, we began with Lasso Regression and Random Forest Regression.
 The rationale for using Lasso was to create a streamlined model that identifies key features, maintaining simplicity while closely aligning training and testing R^2 scores.
 Conversely, we employed Random Forest Regression to explore the performance of a more complex model that might achieve a higher training R^2 score.